DariaMangileva/Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis/README.md

 # Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis

-This repository was created for reproducibility the results of the research by Mangileva et al[]
+This repository was created for reproducibility the results of the research by Mangileva et al[].
+For correctly work of PIV analis it recomends to use module openpiv that uploaded in this repository as zip file.

+Moreover, for faster computing it recomends to use the more powerful GPU like Tesla v100.

+The video files were uploaded on google drive: https://drive.google.com/drive/folders/1xTJ7y7QqNlv1y5ICWnLS_FSFknxGt-CA?usp=sharing

 Description and right order of files for proposed method of preprocessing: